AliHJMM/Diamond-Coast-Hotel/README.md

 -  **Theme Preference (Cookies)**
 -  **Web Service with API Key Registration**

-  And of course search, booking, contact, and other Hotel website functionalities..
+  And of Course Search, Booking, Contact, & Other Functionalities..

   Technologies used: PHP, JS, SQL, CSS, and XAMPP(for Apache and MYSQL Servers)